-Eliza Jane Goes ahead finally (January 2020) and Cyber Spooks is nearly here! and so is a new anthology of short stories.
+Eliza Jane Goes ahead finally and Cyber Spooks is here.

-The Muse has come back and I'm finally inspired to put a title to an anthology of short stories and poems which has been languishing on my desktop for far too long.
+The Muse has come back and I'm finally inspired to choose a possible title to an anthology of short stories and poems which has been languishing on my desktop for far too long.

 Look out for: